 Metroplan, the Metropolitan Planning Organization (MPO) for central Arkansas is responsible for long-range transportation planning for central Arkansas.
-The long range metropolitan transportation plan (LRMTP) active at the beginning of the I-30 PEL Study was METRO 2030.2 (March 2010).
-Subsequently, a 2040 LRMTP entitled Imagine Central Arkansas: Blueprint for a Sustainable Region (December 2014), was developed during the PEL process.
-The MPO policy on freeway system capacity improvements, as reflected in the LRMTP and other policy documents, is to build the regional freeway system to six through lanes and to meet demand over that capacity with a robust regional arterial network and public transit.
-The strategy behind the policy is to use finite resources to achieve transportation system balance once the regional freeway network is built out to six through lanes.
-Operational improvements on I-30 and rehabilitation improvements on I-40 in the study area are included in the 2040 LRMTP financially constrained plan.
-A description of planned improvements within the study area as well as how the proposed PEL study relates to both the 2030 LRMTP and 2040

-LRMTP is presented in Attachment A-3.
+The most recently approved long range metropolitan transportation plan (LRMTP) is METRO 2030.2, adopted March 24, 2010.
+The MPO policy on freeway system capacity improvements, as reflected in METRO 2030.2 and other policy documents, is to build the regional freeway system to six through lanes and to meet demand over that capacity with a robust regional arterial network and public transit.
+The strategy behind the policy, is to use finite resources to achieve transportation system balance once the regional freeway network is built out to six through lanes.
+METRO 2030.2 does identify the interstate-to-interstate/highway interchanges at I-40/Hwy.
+67/Hwy.
+167, I-40/I-30 and I-30/I-530/I-440 as in need of reconstruction to add capacity and improve safety.
+It also mentions the segment of I-30 between the North Terminal (I-30/I-40 interchange) and South Terminal (I-30/I-530/I-440 interchange) as needing study because of the very high number of interstate-to-interstate/highway interchanges and interstate/highway-toarterial interchanges in those five miles of interstate.
+A description of planned improvements within the study area as well as how the proposed PEL study relates to the LRMTP is presented in Attachment A-3.
 Metroplan's Policy on Freeways and Expressways is presented in Attachment A-4.